 Unfortunately, I also received conflicting information from my local doctors in Austin about which treatment I needed first: surgery or chemotherapy.
 That made me very uneasy, especially when I learned that the process of reconstructive surgery after a mastectomy could take months.
 I had a lot of unanswered questions.
 And as a nurse practitioner, I also knew that every decision I made would impact future options for treatment.
 That’s why I’m glad I went to MD Anderson first.

 When I got to MD Anderson that Friday, my appointments were seamless, and the doctors and staff gave me as much time as I needed to ask questions.
 I met with surgical oncologists Dr. Jessica Suarez Colen and later Dr. Isabelle Bedrosian, along with oncologist Dr. Nikesh Jasani.
 They said that while having surgery first was not a wrong decision, their preference was to start with chemotherapy.
-That was my preference as well, so I began treatment at MD Anderson in Katy in early January 2017.
+That was my preference as well, so I began treatment in early January 2017.

 Fortunately, the tumor in my right breast was very responsive to chemotherapy.
 After only four infusions, the cancer had shrunk by nearly 85%.
 That meant I could have tissue-sparing surgery (a lumpectomy) instead of a full mastectomy, which was music to my ears.

 Dr. Bedrosian performed the surgery on July 11, 2017, and no cancer was found where the tumor had been.
 To make sure it was gone, I also had 22 rounds of radiation under the direction of radiation oncologist, Dr. Elizabeth Bloom, at a facility in Lubbock.

 My advice to other breast cancer patients

 Today, I tell women two things when I find out they’ve just been diagnosed with breast cancer.